xdubx/foss-android-apps-and-nice-phones/README.md

 ## Geometric Weather

+- Fancy implementation of weather
+- Some widgets are buggy

 ```
 Geometric Weather is a free and open-source Android weather app.
 This build flavor has all proprietary dependencies and related code stripped out to make it eligible for inclusion on F-Droid.